-This vlog involves the use of biometric sensors in a scientific exploration into how cannabis improves athletics, sleep, sex, and creativity.
+Mesearch Blog involves the use of biometric sensors in a scientific exploration into how cannabis improves athletics, sleep, sex, and creativity.

+Mesearch Blog is the personal website of Nathaniel Morris.
+Opinions are my own and not the views of my employer.
 It is not intended for anyone under the age of 19.

 Nathaniel Morris is not a doctor and is not providing medical advice.
 The information provided is Nathaniel’s opinion and provided for entertainment purposes only.
 Nathaniel makes no claims, promises, or guarantees about anything related to mesearch, and expressly disclaims liability should anyone attempt mesearch.